CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/ds-server/README.md

 -----

 # Universal Method to install and run deepstream:
-This process is necessary if you are running deepstream on a raspberry pi.
+This process is **necessary** if you are running deepstream on a raspberry pi, and works on the raspberry pi as well as any other Linux distro

 ## FIRST, Make sure you have NodeJs installed:
 For NodeJs on a raspberry pi go [here](https://github.com/audstanley/NodeJs-Raspberry-Pi) and copy paste into your cli to install NodeJs.